MikeyBurkman/eggnog/README.md

   //  instead of using require().
   // The inline comments next to the arguments direct eggnog what to
   //  provide for the arguments.
-  // (Also, I'm including os just to show how to load core modules.)
+  // (The os part isn't in the standard example.
+It's here just to show how to load core modules.)

   var app = express();